- Home

 - You will also be given a daily injection of a blood thinner to reduce the risk of developing blood clots.

-- Some people may have to wear the stockings and have the injections for a couple of weeks after the surgery.
+- Some people may have to wear the compression stockings and have the injections for a couple of weeks after the surgery.

 Pain relief

-- Pain relief may be given in various ways:
+- Pain medicines may be given:

 - by an injection near your spinal column (epidural or spinal anaesthetic)